ynnk-research/Exact-Discretisation-and-Boundary-Observables-in-Lorentzian-Causal-Diamonds/README.md

 If you use this work, please cite it as:

 > Yannick Schmitt.
 (2026).
-EMA-Gated Temporal Sequence Compression in Vision Transformers.
+Exact Discretisation and Boundary Observables in Lorentzian Causal Diamonds.
 Zenodo. https://doi.org/10.5281/zenodo.19338306

 ## License